 Placenta Previa: Prevention & Lifestyle Recommendations

 Placenta previa cannot always be prevented, but certain lifestyle choices and medical care can lower the risks.
-Staying cautious is especially important for women with high-risk pregnancies, including those conceived through IVF.
+Staying cautious is especially important for women with high-risk pregnancies, including those conceived through IVF.- Avoid smoking and recreational drug use.

 - Regular prenatal checkups for early detection.